jumpingjoy/watchnationpro/menstrual-hygiene.md

 ### Samsung Health App: How to Use for Period Tracking?
 Samsung Health has partnered with Glow to forecast your upcoming fertile windows, ovulation days, and periods for up to a 24 cycle.
-* You can download in your Samsung Watch, which provides you an overview of your general period related data.
+* You can download it in your Samsung Watch, which provides you an overview of your general period-related data.
 * Follow the Samsung set up women's health guide to learn how to set up and use Women's Health via the Samsung Health app.

 You can follow the instruction provided <a href="https://www.samsung.com/au/support/mobile-devices/setup-womens-health/" target="_blank">here</a>

 ## Fitbit Versa App: How to use?
-Fitbit is taking on Apple with the Versa, its new smartwatch about half the price of their Apple Watch.
+Fitbit is taking on Apple with the Versa, its new smartwatch about half its Apple Watch price.
 It is designed with girls in mind, adding on female health tracking like:
 * Logging menstrual cycle and symptoms,
 * getting period predictions,
 * demonstrating menstrual cycle information alongside your other health information (like sleep and action ) to draw links,